Joy5k/Electon_client/README.md

 ### User Features

 - **Login & Registration**: Users can securely sign up or log in to their accounts.
-- **View Elections**: Users can view the list of ongoing and upcoming elections.
+- **Browse Products**: Users can view and search through a variety of electrical products.
-- **Cast Votes**: Authenticated users can cast their votes in active elections.
+- **Add to Cart**: Users can add products to their cart and proceed to checkout.
-- **Profile Management**: Users can manage their profiles, view their voting history, and update their details.
+- **Profile Management**: Users can manage their profiles, view their purchase history, and update their details.

 ### Admin Features

-- **Manage Elections**: Admins can create, edit, and manage election campaigns.
+- **Manage Products**: Admins can add, edit, or remove products.
-- **User Management**: Admins have access to manage users, including adding or removing users.
+- **Order Management**: Admins can view and manage customer orders.
-- **Real-Time Results**: Admins can view live updates on election results.
+- **Analytics Dashboard**: Admins can view insights and sales data in real-time.

 ## Tech Stack